 Planning & Coordinating:

-- Update existing resources and partnering with internal and external organizations (eg. Toronto Public Health)
+- Update existing resources and partnering with internal and external organizations (eg. Toronto Public Health) on public facing platforms

 - Bolster existing pan-university campaigns on the peer level (eg. Blood drive, Bell Let’s Talk) and work with communications person to ensure messaging is reaching student body